js1972/CarND-Behavioral-Cloning/README.md

 To get the data directory just unzip the dataset which already has the contents in folders data/IMG.
 Dataset: https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip

 First working model was based on images resized down to 32 rows x 16 columns.
-Even though the model was flawless on track 1 the driving behaviour was a bit wobbly in some strsight sections.
+Even though the model was flawless on track 1 the driving behaviour was a bit wobbly in some straight sections.

 On the second test track in the simulator the car can get approx 3/4 of the way through the course before it hits the wall on a cliff face.
-One are of research is to look at the colour spaces used and pick single channels to see if the road is picked up better by the convulation layers considering how much darker the second track is.
+One are of research is to look at the colour spaces used and pick single channels to see if the road is picked up better by the conv layers considering how much darker the second track is.
 Another area of research would be to dynamically add dark shadows onto the training data.

 ## Model Architecture